Kiels-McNab House

-The Kiels-McNab House is a historic house located on west Washington Street in Eufaula, Alabama.
+The Kiels-McNab House is a historic house located on west Washington Street in Eufaula, Alabama, United States.

 Description and history

 It was originally built as a Greek Revival-style cottage of frame and brick construction for Elias M. Kiels in about 1840.
 In the aftermath of the American Civil War of 1861–1865, the cottage was expanded to a proper mansion.
 In 1880, it was purchased by John McNab, a banker.
 It remained in the McNab family until 1973.

 It was listed on the National Register of Historic Places on January 21, 1982.